Gerd Althoff: Rituals, signs and symbols

 Since the 1980s Althoff has been working on the importance of ritual for orderly rule in the Middle Ages.
 For him, "rites, rituals and other rules of the game, which taken together constitute medieval statehood", bound the empire together.
-At the same time, in London, Anglo-Saxon research on the political importance of rituals and signs was being undertaken by Althoff's near-contemporary Janet Nelson, a former doctoral student of the respected Cambridge Medievalist scholar, Walter Ullmann.
+At the same time, in London, Anglo-Saxon research on the political importance of rituals and signs was being undertaken by Althoff's near-contemporary Janet Nelson, a former doctoral student of the Cambridge Medievalist scholar, Walter Ullmann.
 Althoff organised conferences on communication, ritual and expressions of overlordship.
 He teamed up with Ernst Schubert (historian) to head up a three-day workshop meeting of the Konstanzer Arbeitskreis für mittelalterliche Geschichte during 22–25 March 1994, held on Reichenau, on the theme of "The expression of overlordship in Ottonian Saxony".
 Medievalists and art historians presented their research results in respect of the Ottonian heartlands in Saxony and of the forms and functions used to communicate overlordship during the Ottonian period In October 1996 and again in March 1997 further workshop meetings of the Konstanz Working Circle were dedicated to the "form and function of public communication in the Middle Ages", generating and sharing further insights into the political systems of those times.
 By this time Althoff's approach was becoming increasingly mainstream.
 His research findings were no longer viewed by colleagues as mere anecdotal adornments to the more traditionally revered gleanings from a small number of surviving court documents, but as important evidential statements in their own right about the functioning of medieval kingship.
 This approach to research into historical rituals ties in with the increasingly widespread acceptance, during recent decades, of Cultural anthropology as an important element in the historian's tool-kit.

-In 2003 Althoff bundled up a couple of decades of research into the centrality of rituals in the Ottonian quasi-state in a single volume, entitled appropriately "Die Macht der Rituale.
+In 2003, Althoff bundled up a couple of decades of research into the centrality of rituals in the Ottonian quasi-state in a single volume, entitled appropriately "Die Macht der Rituale.
 Symbolik und Herrschaft im Mittelalter".
 By "rituals", the author explains in a footnote on page 13, he means "the chains of actions, symbols and indeed words ..., that are tied to an overall behavioural pattern, and through repetition achieve a reinforcing power of recognition".
 (Note: "...um Ketten von Handlungen, Gesten und auch Worten […], die Mustern verpflichtet sind, sie wiederholen und so einen Wiedererkennungseffekt erzielen".)
 Althoff's book nevertheless restricted itself to the East and West Frankish kingdoms.
 Althoff was, in addition, very clear just how "preliminary and in need of elaboration" his results remained.
 He saw his own published research as an "interim balance sheet ... in a long-term effort adequately to understand and describe the operation and structures of medieval overlordship".